 This is done by KOMDIGI to reduce dependence on foreign testing laboratories and strengthen the domestic ICT industry to encourage its independence.

-Manufacturers should start conducting conformity assessments by utilizing IDTH or other accredited domestic laboratories as well as to continue to monitor the development of information from the government.
+Manufacturers should start conducting conformity assessments by utilizing IDTH or other accredited domestic laboratories and continue to monitor the development of information from the government.

-To simplify the process of obtaining DJID certification for distributors, importers, or brand representatives who wish to sell ICT products in Indonesia, you can contact the Type Approval Certification Service for ICT Products which can be a solution for you.
+To simplify the process of obtaining the DJID certification for distributors, importers, or brand representatives who wish to sell ICT products in Indonesia, you can contact us, which can be a solution for you.
+[UN]